stax76/software-list/README.md

-Because I no longer do video encoding, 2021 my role in the project changed from active to reserve, meaning in case StaxRip becomes unmaintained for a longer time, I will maintain it.
+Because I no longer do video encoding, 2021 my role in the project changed from active to reserve, meaning in case StaxRip becomes unmaintained for longer than 1-2 years, I will maintain it.

 [https://github.com/staxrip/staxrip](https://github.com/staxrip/staxrip)